alesyasheremet/Clean-Architecture-ASP.NET-Core-develop/docs/README.md

 The swagger documentation api will open in the browser.
 Inspect the database to find the userId, use the UserId to call the api to create the account or other apis.

-The isntructions how to deploy to minikube can be found in my blog post: https://commoncodetopics.blogspot.com/2022/12/deploy-your-programs-in-minikube-with.html
+The instructions how to deploy to minikube can be found in my blog post: https://commoncodetopics.blogspot.com/2022/12/deploy-your-programs-in-minikube-with.html

 ## Technology stack